openhab/openhab-docs/_addons_bindings/harmonyhub/readme.md

 Hubs can also send a button press to a device associated with the current activity.
 A String item can be used to send any button name/label or a Player item can be used to send Play/Pause/FastForward/Rewind/SkipForward/SkipBackward.
 This mimics the physical remote where buttons are mapped differently depending on which activity is running.
-For example the play button may be sent to a DVD player when running a "Watch DVD" activity, or it may be sent to a AppleTV when running a "Watch Movie" activity.
+For example the play button may be sent to a DVD player when running a "Watch DVD" activity, or it may be sent to an Apple TV when running a "Watch Movie" activity.

 ```java